hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1306_bhartriharis_verses.md

     cannot give it up —
     Such is the power of delusion.
     \[With rocks cooled by\] the spray of the Ganga's waters,
-    Where the Vidyâdharas love to sport —
+    Where the Vidyādharas love to sport —
     Have such places in the Himalayas become extinct
     That a man should beg (in disgrace) at other's doors?
     (Verse 18, 24)